fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Musa has the second largest ummah after the prophet Muhammad  ﷺ   .

-At each one of these levels, these Prophets (as) welcomed the Prophet (saw) and supplicated good for him saying, ‘Welcome O pious Prophet and pious brother!’
+At each one of these levels, these Prophets (as) welcomed the Prophet ﷺ   and supplicated good for him saying, ‘Welcome O pious Prophet and pious brother!’
 [Bukhari]

 #### The Seventh Sky
-At the seventh sky, the Prophet (saw) met his greatest ancestor, the Prophet Ibrahim (as) who was ‘reclining his back against al-Bait al-Ma‘mur.
+At the seventh sky, the Prophet ﷺ   met his greatest ancestor, the Prophet Ibrahim (as) who was ‘reclining his back against al-Bait al-Ma‘mur.
 And there enter into it seventy thousand angels every day, never to return to it (again)’.
 [Muslim]

 (Bait al-Ma’mur literally means ‘the much-visited House’.
 It is the heavenly Ka‘bah directly above the one on earth).

-Like Adam (as), Ibrahim (as) greeted the Prophet (saw) saying, ‘Welcome O pious Prophet and pious son!’
+Like Adam (as), Ibrahim (as) greeted the Prophet ﷺ   saying, ‘Welcome O pious Prophet and pious son!’
 [Bukhari]

-In another narration, Ibrahim (as) conveyed his salaams to the Ummah of the Prophet (saw) and advised us that, ‘Paradise has pure soil and delicious water, and that it is a flat treeless plain, and that its seeds are (saying), SubhanAllah (Glory be to Allah), Alhamdulillah (All praise belongs to Allah), La ilaaha ill-Allah (There is no god but Allah), and Allahu Akbar (Allah is the Greatest)’.
+In another narration, Ibrahim (as) conveyed his salaams to the Ummah of the Prophet ﷺ   and advised us that, ‘Paradise has pure soil and delicious water, and that it is a flat treeless plain, and that its seeds are (saying), SubhanAllah (Glory be to Allah), Alhamdulillah (All praise belongs to Allah), La ilaaha ill-Allah (There is no god but Allah), and Allahu Akbar (Allah is the Greatest)’.
 [Tirmidhi]

 Ibrahim AS said we must plant the plants in Jannah ourselves, every dhikr becomes a tree 🌳 in Jannah.